TRI-AMDD/PolyGen/README.md

 - 2nd column: "conductivity" ("1" is high conductivity, "0" is low conductivity)

 #### diffusionLM
-The datasets are stored in .json format, please check the ```diffusionLM/datasets``` for examples.
+- The datasets are stored in .json format, please check the ```diffusionLM/datasets``` for examples.

 ### Demo
 The demos are shown in ```minGPT_pipeline.ipynb```, ```diffusion1D_pipeline.ipynb```, ```diffusionLM_pipeline.ipynb```

 ### Training, generation and evaluation pipeline
-- data preprocessing
+- data preprocessing (data_config)
-- build the model
+- build the model (model_config)
-- train the model
+- train the model (train_config)
-- generate candidates
+- generate candidates (generate_config)
-- evaluation
+- evaluation (6 metrics including validity, novelty, uniqueness, synthesizability, similarity and diversity)

+### Pretrained models
+#### minGPT
+The checkpoints of pretrained model at different epochs can be obtained here: https://drive.google.com/drive/folders/1ZJqPNkrWhRFkrXDZ85G-4xKUsxjildlH?usp=sharing.
+Please put the checkpoints files under ```diffusion1D/ckpts/```.

+#### diffusion1D
+The checkpoints of pretrained model at different epochs can be obtained here: https://drive.google.com/drive/folders/1ZJqPNkrWhRFkrXDZ85G-4xKUsxjildlH?usp=sharing.
+Please put the checkpoints files under ```diffusion1D/ckpts/```.

+### diffusionLM
 For diffusionLM, the first two steps are skipped as they are wrapped up already.

 <!-- ### Configurations: